Skip to content

 - Code-level intent

-When all of these get bundled under the single word "intent,"
+When all of these are bundled under the single word "intent,"

-the problem is not simplified but rather obscured.
+the problem is not simplified but actually obscured.

-Therefore, instead of treating intent as a single unified concept,
+Rather than treating intent as a single unified concept, therefore,

 we need to decompose it layer by layer.

-From that perspective, Intent is not one thing;
+Viewed that way, Intent is not one thing;

-it is a collection of multiple intents, each defined at a different level.
+it is a collection of multiple intents defined at different levels.

 - User intent (UX level)